-Preimplantation Genetic Diagnosis (PGD) is a technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD). is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.

 Is it possible to perform a genetic analysis of the embryos before they are transferred to the uterus?

 Yes.
 It is possible to analyze genetically the embryos prior their transfer to the uterus.
-This technique is called Preimplantational Genetic Diagnosis (PGD) or Embryo Genetic Analysis.
+This technique is called Preimplantational Genetic Test (PGT) or Embryo Genetic Analysis.

 Does ‘Embryo Genetic Analysis’ increase pregnancy rate?

 Yes, because it avoids the transfer of embryos that contain an abnormal number of chromosomes (aneuploid embryos).
 Using this procedure, only chromosomally normal embryos with a good morphology are transferred.

 Does ‘Embryo genetic analysis’ decrease the rate of spontaneous miscarriage?